Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Experiment

 \subsubsection{AAPM Reconstruction Results}

-{ In order to assess the effectiveness of the proposed algorithm, we will evaluate the performance and compare some representative methods including FBP\cite{brenner2007computed}, FBPConvNet\cite{McCann2017Deep}, HDNet\cite{Hu2021Hybrid-Domain}, NCSN++\cite{song2020score}, GMSD\cite{Guan2023Generative}.
-Sparse-view CT reconstructions were conducted using 30, 60, 90 and 120 projections, respectively.
-Table \ref{AAPM_IMG_TABLE} presents the PSNR, SSIM, and MSE values for the reconstruction results of the AAPM challenge dataset.
+In order to assess the effectiveness of the proposed algorithm, we evaluated the performance and compared some representative methods including FBP\cite{brenner2007computed}, FBPConvNet\cite{McCann2017Deep}, HDNet\cite{Hu2021Hybrid-Domain}, GMSD\cite{Guan2023Generative}, SWORD\cite{10403850}.
+Sparse-view CT reconstructions were conducted using 60, 90, and 120 projection, respectively.
+Table \ref{AAPM_IMG_TABLE} presents the PSNR, SSIM and MSE values for the reconstruction results of the AAPM challenge dataset.
 The best values for reconstructed images with different projection views are highlighted in bold.
-SWARM demonstrates superior performance over other reconstruction techniques in terms of mean values for the AAPM test data.
-In contrast, FBP and HDNet exhibit inferior numerical performance for CT reconstruction under sparse-view conditions.
-Furthermore, SWARM shows significant advantages over existing technologies.

-Fig. \ref{AAPM_IMG_PIC} shows the visual reconstruction results of the AAPM test dataset.
-The traditional FBP reconstruction exhibits poor image quality, characterized by blurred details and significant edge artifacts.
-Although FBPConvNet has shown some improvements, it still suffers from edge blurring and a loss of finer details.
-The complex dual-domain iterative model HDNet, while effective in certain aspects, leads to information loss due to excessive smoothing.
-Additionally, NCSN++ and GMSD reconstruction also results in a noticeable loss of texture details and the presence of edge artifacts after iterative processing.
-In contrast, SWARM not only effectively eliminates edge artifacts but also preserves more structural and textural details, and the reconstruction results are closer to groundtruth.
+SWARM indicating its superior performance in overall image quality and signal fidelity.
+The higher PSNR demonstrates that SWARM can more accurately restore the overall signal intensity of the reconstructed images, maintaining a high consistency with the ground truth.
+The optimal SSIM further reflects its enhanced capability in preserving structural information and local texture details.
+The substantial reduction in MSE further confirms the minimal reconstruction error, bringing the reconstructed images closer to the ground truth.